Speakers

 July 21, 2026, 2:30 pm

-Jacqi Kernaghan, MS, PA-C, DFAAPA
+Jacqi Kernaghan, MS, PA-C, DFAAPA, FCPP

 Jacqi Kernaghan is a certified Physician Assistant working at the Main Line Health Osteoporosis Center in southeast Pennsylvania.
 She earned her Bachelor of Science in Physician Assistant Studies (summa cum laude) and her Master of Science in Physician Assistant Studies from Philadelphia University (now Jefferson University).
 Jacqi is a passionate "bone head" and absolutely ready to talk about osteoporosis and rare metabolic bone disease anytime, anywhere.
 She is active as a speaker at national and regional conferences on topics concerning osteoporosis and other metabolic bone disease.
 She is a member of the Bone Health and Osteoporosis Foundation, of which she is on the Ambassadors Leadership Council, as well as the Pennsylvania Society of Physician Assistants and the American Academy of Physician Assistants, where she has been actively volunteering for the profession for nearly 20 years.
 She is a distinguished fellow of the AAPA.